MotazBellah/Movie_trailer_project/README.md

 ## Installation:

-Download the project to your local machine or using fork to git a copy in your repo
+Download the project to your local machine or using fork to git a copy in your repo.
 ##### NOTE:
-Do not forget to download poster image folder, otherwise the website would not show the poster of the movie
+Do not forget to download poster image folder, otherwise the website would not show the poster of the movie.

 ## Run:

-Open the HTML fresh_tomatoes file using any web browser
+Open the HTML index file using any web browser